Programs

 Careers 4 Success

-Career 4 Success is a paid work experience program consisting of up to 320 hours of paid work experience, work readiness, and academic enrichment.
+Career 4 Success is a paid work experience program consisting of $5,000 that may be earned by the participant paid work experience, work readiness, and academic enrichment.
 Careers 4 Success participants may be placed in a variety of occupations and worksites.
 Placements are made with considerations of English language skills, occupational skills, interest, transportation and child care.